Sermons

 27 August 2017

 Getting into places is getting more difficult these days.
 At the footy you have to go through bag searches and body scans which takes such a long time.
-If you drive there you have even more difficulty with all the bollards that have been placed around areas to prevent the latest terrorist attacks of driving… Read more
+If you… Read more

 God’s “un-fairness”